kamu-data/kamu-docs/content/cli/get-started/self-serve-demo.md

 ---
 Title: Demo
-description: A detailed self-guded tour of the took and its features
+description: A detailed self-guided tour of the took and its features
 weight: 15
 categories: []
 aliases: